1988 State of the Union Address

 The 1988 State of the Union Address was given by the 40th president of the United States, Ronald Reagan, on January 25, 1988, at 9:00 p.m.
 EST, in the chamber of the United States House of Representatives to the 100th United States Congress.
 It was Reagan's seventh and final State of the Union Address and his eighth and final speech to a joint session of the United States Congress.
-Presiding over this joint session was the House speaker, Jim Wright, accompanied by George H. W. Bush, the vice president.
+Presiding over this joint session was the House speaker, Jim Wright, accompanied by George H. W. Bush, the vice president in his capacity as the president of the Senate.

 Donald Hodel, the Secretary of the Interior, served as the designated survivor.

 Summary

 President Reagan began by announcing that his speech would not be a litany of achievements over the past seven years of his administration, but that he would continue to propose policy initiatives.
 He outlined the following objectives: